S-Nandita/galvix-assignment-criteria-builder/README.md

 The API provides an endpoint to filter and paginate logs.
 Swagger UI is integrated to facilitate API exploration.

 - ` Swagger UI: http://localhost:8080/swagger-ui.html`
-## Additional Information
-For more details on integrating Spring Boot with Swagger, visit [springdoc.org](https://springdoc.org) and refer to the "Getting Started" section.

 ## API Endpoints
 ` GET /logs`